KrisLaw98/KLawrence.github.io/README.md

 ## About me

-My name is Kristoff Lawrence and I’m a recent graduate of The University of Technology, Jamaica's Urban and Regional Planning Bachelor's program (B.Sc.
+My name is Kristoff Lawrence and I’m a recent graduate of The University of Technology (UTech), Jamaica's Urban and Regional Planning Bachelor's program (B.Sc.
 URP).
-Before enrolling at UTech, I worked for a few months at the Island Traffic Authority's May Pen Depot, where I was an office assistant.<br />
+Before enrolling at UTech, I worked for a few months at the Island Traffic Authority's May Pen Depot, where I was an office assistant.
+During my 4 years at UTech, I was contracted by the National Environment & Planning Agency (NEPA) twice to work on their Development Order projects.<br />
 <br />
 I first became interested in Geographic Information Systems during my latter years at UTech since it was a small part of my courses.
 I had no prior knowledge of it but was interested in how I could manipulate this software to solve or highlight social, economic, and geographical problems.<br />
 <br />